 This biographical military action war film was directed by Peter Berg and based on the eponymous 2007 non-fiction book by Marcus Luttrell with Patrick Robinson.

 Set during the war in Afghanistan, Taliban leader Ahmad Shah is responsible for killing over twenty United States Marines, as well as villagers and refugees who were aiding American forces.
-(You can read up on the experiences of refugees and immigrants in our best immmigration movies post)

 As a response to these killings, a United States Navy SEALs unit receives orders to capture Shah.
 As part of the mission, a four-man SEAL surveillance team is assigned the task of locating Shah.
 The team includes Michael Murphy, Marksmen and medic Marcus Luttrell, Matthew Axelson and communications specialist Danny Dietz.